Paolo Giubellino: Research career

 Paolo Giubellino has dedicated most of his scientific life to the Physics of High-Energy Heavy-Ion collisions, first in HELIOS, then in NA50, in the ALICE experiment and finally at GSI and FAIR.

-He joined the Torino branch of the Italian National Institute for Nuclear Physics (INFN) in 1985.
+He joined the Turin branch of the Istituto Nazionale di Fisica Nucleare (INFN) in 1985.
 In 2006 he was promoted to "research director", the highest in the three-level INFN career.
-Giubellino has been responsible for several scientific programs within INFN and for NATO, INTAS and EU grants.
-From 1990 to 1996 he was coordinator of the Group II (one of the five sections in which INFN research is organized) of the Torino branch of the INFN.
-From 1995 to 2000 and since 2007 he was responsible for the involvement of the Torino group in the ALICE Inner Tracking System project.
+Giubellino has been responsible for several scientific programs within INF] and for NATO, INTAS and European Union grants.
+From 1990 to 1996 he was coordinator of the Group II (one of the five sections in which INFN research is organized) of the Turin branch of the INFN.
+From 1995 to 2000 and since 2007 he was responsible for the involvement of the Turin group in the ALICE Inner Tracking System project.

 Giubellino has participated in CERN heavy-ion programme from the early days of his career.
 He was in charge of the design, construction and operation of the SCI-PAD detector for the NA34/1 experiment as well as for the NA34/2 silicon pad detectors for the Ring Counters.

 In 1988 he joined the NA50 collaboration and worked in one of the fixed-target experiments.
 He was responsible in NA50 for the design, construction and commissioning of the silicon multiplicity detectors (MD).